 Read my article (in Vol. 1) about livestreaming in the pandemic: “Imperfections and Intimacies : Trebling Effects and the Improvisational Aesthetics of Pandemic-Era Livestreaming.”

 Read my OpEd for The Globe and Mail about the impact of the pandemic on musical communities and participatory music-making.

 Veillées, Violoneux, Variants: Traditional Music in Quebec

-“La vie musicale Québec: pour un décloisonnement de l’histoire, 1919-1952” is a SSHRC-funded project led by Sandria Bouliane (Université Laval) and in collaboration with Marie Beaulieu (UQAM) and Vanessa Blais-Tremblay (UQAM).
-We’re launching this project in Fall 2020 with an in-depth look at musical life in Montréal in the first half of the 20th century.
-I’ll be heading up the traditional/folk music axis.
+“La vie musicale Québec: pour un décloisonnement de l’histoire, 1919-1952” is a SSHRC-funded project led by Sandria P. Bouliane (Université Laval) and in collaboration with Vanessa Blais-Tremblay (UQAM).
+We launched this project in Fall 2020 with an in-depth look at musical life in Montréal in the first half of the 20th century.
+I’m heading up the traditional/folk music axis.

 Read my chapter on “Le bon vieux temps: The Veillée in Twentieth-Century Quebec” in Contemporary Musical Expressions in Canada (McGill-Queen’s University Press, 2019), edited by Anna Hoefnagels, Judith Klassen, and Sherry Johnson.This research builds on my doctoral dissertation in Musicology from McGill University (2017), under the supervision of David Brackett.

 Ginger Smock: First Lady of the Jazz Violin